logux/docs/3-concepts/2-action.md

 </details>

 Then the server will accept the action to the database.
+When changes will be saved, the server will send `logux/process` action back to the client.

 ## Adding Actions on the Server

 The server adds actions to its log to send these actions to clients.
-So, in most of the cases, you need to specify in action’s meta who is a receiver of these actions.
+There are four ways to specify receivers of new action:

-* `meta.channels` sends action to all clients subscribed to any of listed channels.
+* `meta.channels` or `meta.channel`: clients subscribed to any of listed channels.
-* `meta.clients` sends action to clients with listed client IDs.
+* `meta.clients` or `meta.client`: clients with listed client IDs.
-* `meta.users` sends action to clients with listed user IDs.
+* `meta.users` or `meta.users`: clients with listed user IDs.
-* `meta.nodes` sends action to clients with listed node IDs.
+* `meta.nodes` or `meta.nodes`: clients with listed node IDs.

 <details open><summary><b>Logux Server</b></summary>